 It’s a great spot for breakfast or lunch, to catch up with a friend, or work in the park.
 The menu is pretty extensive, so options are abundant, which is unusual but welcome in a vegetarian cafe.
 On the menu are pancakes, overnight oats, smoothie bowls, flatbreads, soups, sandwiches, pizzas, pasta, burgers, and other main dishes (seriously, what doesn’t this place have?!)
 Portions are generous and prices are reasonably mid-range.

-Good for: Lovely park location, vegetarian, vegan, and gluten-free food
+Lovely park location, vegetarian, vegan, and gluten-free food

 A casual cafe on the ground floor of the swanky Burj Al Salam residence tower on Sheikh Zayed Road, The Sum of Us is great for a laidback breakfast or a quiet lunch and coffee in the afternoon, when you’re taking a break from sightseeing, or happen to be in the Trade Center area.
 During the week, it’s quiet enough to get some work done or even have a quick business meeting.
 But considering the location, expect prices to be on the higher side.